MrJul/ReSharper.EnhancedTooltip/README.md

 Tooltip Highlighting
 --------------------
 The tooltip that appears on mouse over is now syntax highlighted.
 Note that only the tooltips provided by ReSharper are currently colored.
-It is strongly suggested that you enable _Color identifiers_ in _ReSharper Options > Code Inspection > Settings_ since there's almost no tooltip at all if this setting is disabled.
 ![Tooltip Highlighting](https://raw.github.com/MrJul/ReSharper.EnhancedTooltip/master/Screenshots/Tooltip.png "Tooltip Highlighting")

 Parameter Info Highlighting